-Background In 2013, the Government introduced the Year 7 Catch-Up Fund.
-This will enable all secondary schools to help all students who did not achieve at least level 4 in the Key Stage 2 national curriculum (SATS) tests in reading and/or mathematics.
-Therefore, in 2016-17, schools will receive £500 for each Year 7 student who has not attained at least level 4 in reading and/or mathematics (maximum £500 per pupil) at Key Stage 2 national curriculum tests.
+In 2013, the Government introduced the Year 7 Catch-Up Fund.
+This fund enables all secondary schools to help students who did not achieve at least level 4 in the Key Stage 2 national curriculum (SATS) tests in reading and/or mathematics.
+In 2018-19, schools received £500 for each Year 7 student who has not attained at least level 4 in reading and/or mathematics (maximum £500 per pupil) at Key Stage 2 national curriculum tests.
 In deciding how we spend the Year 7 Catch-Up Fund, we recognise that not all students have KS2 data and there will be cases where some students currently in Year 7 are not yet working at age related expectations it should be noted we do not directly receive funding for these students from this fund.
-All students will benefit from these intervention if required regardless of their funded status.
+All students will benefit from these interventions if required, regardless of their funded status.

-Outwood Academy Newbold received £10837 for 2016-2017.
+Outwood Academy Newbold received £11,205 in 2018-2019 and expects to receive £11,205 for 2019-2020.
 We strive to attain outstanding standards and ensure inclusion and equal access to all learners.
 A wide range of provision and intervention strategies are offered to enable learners to engage in learning and reach their potential.
-In 2016-2017 students are eligible for additional support from Year 7 Catch Up funding.